Updated June 2024

 Camping with Young Children

 Several times I’ve heard the question about what age is the right time to start taking kids camping.
-My oldest was 9 months when we took him camping for the first time.
+We first took our son when he was 9 months.
 I still remember so much of that trip, and that weekend was so much fun.
 For anyone looking for tips camping with young children, check out my camping with children post.

 Water Park Hotel